lvgl/docs_old/en/overview/object.md

 ### Parent-child structure

 A parent object can be considered as the container of its children.
-Every object has exactly one parent object (except screens) but a parent can have unlimited number of children.
+Every object has exactly one parent object (except screens) but, a parent can have an unlimited number of children.
-There is no limitation for the type of the parent but there are typical parent (e.g. button) and typical child (e.g. label) objects.
+There is no limitation for the type of the parent but, there are typical parent (e.g. button) and typical child (e.g. label) objects.

 ### Moving together

 If the position of the parent is changed the children will move with the parent.
 Therefore all positions are relative to the parent.

 The (0;0) coordinates mean the objects will remain in the top left-hand corner of the parent independently from the position of the parent.